-Four Reasons for a Reverse Stock Split - Cabot Wealth Network
+4 Reasons for a Reverse Stock Split - Cabot Wealth Network

 However, while the last two reasons are mostly negative, the first two can be greeted as positive strategies by investors who take their reverse splits in stride, especially if they are confident that the company is serious about a turnaround or strategy to improve its fortunes.

-Reverse Split Success Stories
+Reverse Stock Split Success Stories

 And there are many examples of reverse splits in which a company’s shares not only survived but prospered, including:

 • When the recession pummeled Citigroup (C) and other financial stocks in 2011, the company executed a 1-for-10 split that boosted its shares from around 4.50 to about 45.
-Citigroup’s current share price is 69.
+The stock vaulted as high as 81 earlier this year, though the COVID-19 crash sent C shares plummeting as low as 37.
+Now it’s back up to 60.

 Bottom line, a reverse stock split isn’t necessarily bad.
 As with any announcements that affect a company’s share price, reverse splits need to be analyzed thoroughly to determine if they are simply a desperation measure or a well-thought-out maneuver to create long-term value for a company.
 Just be aware of the negative connotations that accompany reverse splits—fears that often send investors fleeing.

-Note: *This post has been updated from an original version that was published in 2017.